SanderMertens/flecs/docs/HierarchiesManual.md

 </div>

 #### Advantages vs. ChildOf
 The main benefit of `Parent` hierarchies is that they do not significantly change the memory layout of components in the ECS storage.
 A query that does not interact with the hierarchy will perform the same whether entities are organized in a hierarchy or not.
 This can be a significant benefit over `ChildOf` hierarchies, especially if the application contains many small (prefab) hierarchies.
-Switching to `Parent` hierachies can improve performance and reduce memory footprint by over an order of magnitude.
+Switching to `Parent` hierarchies can improve performance and reduce memory footprint by over an order of magnitude.

 In addition to not fragmenting the storage, `Parent` hierarchies have additional performance benefits when used in combination with prefabs.
 This is because: